HumphreyLu6/CMPUT-412-C4/README.md

 <img src="https://github.com/HumphreyLu6/CMPUT-412-C3/blob/master/images%20and%20video/location2.png" width="40%" height="40%">
 </p>

 - ***Location 4*** is the third location led by a off ramp track.
 8 parking spots are located on the floor which are represented by red squares.
-The robot needs to dock at three specific spots.
-One spot has a AR tag places in the front, one spot has a red shape in the front, the shape is same as the green shape at location 2, the thrid spot is specified at the beginning of the competition.
-The robot need to park inside of the red square to get the full mark.
+A AR tag is placed in any one of the 1 - 5 spot, and one of the other spot among (2, 3, 4) has a box with AR tags, the red shapes are placed at spot 6, 7 and 8.
+The robot need to push the box into the AR tag marked spot and park inside of the spot which has the same shape as the green shape from location 2 to get the full mark.
 After finishing parking at three spots, the robot needs to find the on ramp location and keep following the track.

 <p align = "center">
 <img src="https://github.com/HumphreyLu6/CMPUT-412-C3/blob/master/images%20and%20video/location4.png" width="40%" height="40%">